Colon Cancer – What do you not know?

 As polyps grow, additional genetic mutations further destabilise the cells.
 When these pre-cancerous tumors change direction (growing into the wall of the tube rather than into the space in the middle of it) and invade other layers of the large intestine (such as the submucosa or muscular layer), the pre-cancerous polyp has become cancerous.

-In most cases this process is slow, taking at least eight to 10 years to develop from into cancer.
+In most cases this process is slow, taking at least eight to 10 years to develop into cancer.

 It is preventable and highly curable if detected in early stages.